 What is Catalyst Signals?

-Signals is a cutting-edge event bus service of Catalyst that transforms the way organizations use Event-Driven Architectures (EDAs) to streamline their operations and enhance efficiency.
-It helps you establish near instantaneous communication between decoupled applications and services.
+Catalyst Signals is a cutting-edge event bus service that transforms how organizations adopt Event-Driven Architectures (EDAs) to streamline operations and improve efficiency.
+It enables near-instantaneous communication between decoupled applications and services, ensuring your workflows remain responsive, scalable, and reliable.

 Architecture